oldtrinket/soa-pyp/README.md

 3 sept 2023 -- i have uploaded two new small programs which are file_reader.py and guessinggamev5.py.

 4 sep 2023 -- i took the knowledge 1 assessment and scored 100%. i also earned a badge.

+5 sept 2023 -- my teacher seemed to be happy with my submission of my guessing game v5.